smart-stats/ds4bio_book/book/html.md

 }
 ```

 This needs to be embedded into html, plus the vega JS libraries loaded to execute.
-I have an example [here](assetts/vega1.html).
+I have an example [here](https://github.com/smart-stats/ds4bio_book/blob/main/book/assetts/vega1.html).
+The
+output looks like this

 ![Graphic](assetts/vega1.png)

+Typically, one creates these graphics in one's home analysis language (like python or R).
+There are several libraries for doing as such.
+Some of the popular ones include: bookeh, vega, D3js, leaflet, but there are many more.
+There's also connections to large private efforts including tableau, power bi, google charts and plotly.